 Performance-based equity granted to our NEOs in 2022 is measured by commencement of clinical studies related to various pharmaceutical pipeline products.
 In 2022, the Company commenced four clinical trials, including iLution treatment for dry eye disease, iLution treatment for presbyopia, and two trials related to next generation iLink corneal health treatments, resulting in 50% of the target award being earned.
 In 2023, the Company commenced five clinical trials, including iLution travoprost, IVT axitinib, iLeaf, iLink NXL, and iLink (Epioxa), resulting in an additional 75% of the target award being earned.
-To date, 125% of the target awards have been earned.
 The Company believes that the achievement of these milestones reflects discipline and rigor on the part of our management team in developing new pharmaceutical treatments to expand our product offerings, market potential and long-term value.